 The European Union called the sentencing of the pro-democracy advocates “another unprecedented blow” against Hong Kong’s “fundamental freedoms,” “democratic participation,” and “pluralism.”

-“The EU remains deeply concerned about the politically motivated prosecution of the defendants who are being punished, in many cases with harsh prison terms,” the bloc’s diplomatic arm, the European External Action Service (EEAS), said in a
+“The EU remains deeply concerned about the politically motivated prosecution of the defendants who are being punished, in many cases with harsh prison terms,” the bloc’s diplomatic arm, the European External Action Service, said in a

 statement.

-Australia also expressed grave concern about the fate of the dozens of Hong Kong pro-democracy advocates, including an Australian citizen, Gordon Ng, who was sentenced to seven years and three months in prison.
+Australia also expressed grave concern about the fate of the dozens of Hong Kong pro-democracy advocates, one of whom is an Australian citizen, Gordon Ng, who was sentenced to seven years and three months in prison.

-“We call for China to cease suppression of freedoms of expression, assembly, media, and civil society, consistent with the Human Rights Committee and Special Procedure recommendations, including the repeal of the National Security Law in Hong Kong,” Australian Foreign Minister Penny Wong said in a
+“We call for China to cease suppression of freedoms of expression, assembly, media, and civil society, consistent with the Human Rights Committee and Special Procedure recommendations, including the repeal of the National Security Law in Hong Kong,” Australian Minister for Foreign Affairs Penny Wong said in a

 statement.